sofiya-medyamin/sofiya-medyamin/README.md

 - 🍄 Data Visualization, Data exploration
 - 🌷 Data Modelling & Machine Learning

 P.S.
-I'm working on a ML project for fraud detection at the moment, I will be sharing it on GitHub right after it's ready! ₍^. .^₎⟆
+I'm working on a ML project for fraud detection at the moment, I will be sharing it on GitHub right once it's ready! ₍^. .^₎⟆

 <!---